kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 # Hackintosh_Lenovo-IdeaPad-330s-15ikb

 A short discription on how to set up macOS on the Lenovo Ideapad 330s-15ikb 81F5.
 If your Lenovo IdeaPad or laptop in general is slightly different this complete setup or parts of it may not work for you!
-Please don´t blindly copy-paste everything.
+Please don´t blindly copy-paste anything.

 **For the best success follow the vanilla OpenCore guide created by Dortania to set everything up: https://dortania.github.io/OpenCore-Install-Guide/**

-**Most of the Kexts and ACPI files which are used for this project are pre-built and it´s not my intention to take false credit for them.
-I try to link to all original files and creators or guides where I took the files from.**
+**No pre-built kexts or ACPI files will be provided in this repo.
+Please use the provided links to download each file.**

 *Note: Files marked with (e) are essential for booting, all other are providing extra functionality or fixing issues.
-If you decide do not use any of the files then you need to make changes according to this in the config.plist*
+If you decide to not use any of the files then you need to make changes according to this in the config.plist*

 *DISCLAIMER: Use the provided files at your own risk.
 I´m not responsible if you break your laptop by just copy-pasting everything.*